jurriaan/aico/CONVENTIONS.md

 - **Static Type Checking:** All code MUST pass `basedpyright` type-checking without any errors or warnings.
 - **Pydantic for Data Contracts:** Use Pydantic models for all data structures that are serialized/deserialized (e.g., `.ai_session.json`) or received from external APIs.
 This is our primary mechanism for ensuring data integrity and preventing runtime errors from corrupt files or unexpected API changes.
 - **Contracts for Untyped Libraries:** Use `typing.Protocol` with `@runtime_checkable` to create a defensive boundary around external library objects that lack precise types (e.g., `litellm` response objects).
 This insulates our code from upstream changes and makes our internal logic more predictable.
+- **Immutability for Data Models:** When defining Pydantic models or dataclasses that represent data that should not be mutated after creation (such as historical log entries like `ChatMessageHistoryItem`), prefer making them immutable (e.g., using `frozen=True`).
+This prevents bugs related to accidental state modification.
 - **Specific Collection Types:** Use specific collection types from `collections.abc` (like `Mapping`, `Sequence`) in type hints over generic `dict` or `list` where appropriate.
 - **Enums for Finite Sets:** Use `enum.Enum` for fixed sets of values (like `Mode`) to ensure type safety and prevent magic strings.
 - **Latest Python Features:** Write code using the latest stable Python version and its modern features, such as: